 Inclusion and Diversity

 At Royal London, we believe that your difference is our strength.
-A kaleidoscope of people and personalities gives us a diversity of skills – whatever their educational background, physical ability or disability, gender, age and sexual orientation.
+A kaleidoscope of people and personalities gives us a diversity of skills – whatever their educational background, ethnicity, physical ability or disability, gender, age and sexual orientation.

 We’re welcoming, friendly, flexible and make sure you always feel included.
 Royal London is a place where everyone wants to be.

 All our teams get along and our culture has engrained the principles of diversity within us, such as inclusion, valuing the individual and their strengths, and promoting personal growth for all.
+Our Diversity and Inclusion (D&I) Taskforce helps ensure our work is shaped by colleagues and this year, with their support, we have strengthened our D&I Strategy including launching and embedding a robust three year positive action plan.
+Our four brilliant colleague inclusion networks are helping us drive this forward.

 Employers' Network for Equality and Inclusion (ENEI)